Tues July 03 2018

 This is the charge to authorise every payment (e.g. check there’s enough money in a customer’s account to fulfil the purchase).
 It’s set at 0p for contactless card transactions and between 2p & 4p for chip & PIN debit and credit card transactions.

-This is only charged if the monthly costs associated with taking card payments (your MSC and authorisation fees) fall below what you’ve agreed with your payment provider as part of your contract.
+This is only charged if the monthly service fees associated with taking card payments (your MSC and authorisation fees) fall below what you’ve agreed with your payment provider as part of your contract.
 This is typically set at around £20 per month.

 The following charges will be paid to your card machine company.
 This company could be your acquirer (e.g. Barclaycard – see above) or a hardware partner.

-This is a monthly rental charge for a card machine, which you’ll need if you want to take chip and PIN, contactless and mobile wallet payments F2F and over the phone.
-The monthly rental charge amount will depend on the type(s) of card machine you choose.
+This is a monthly rental charge for a card machine, which you’ll need if you want to take chip and PIN, contactless and mobile wallet payments F2F and to take payments over the phone.
+The monthly rental charge amount will depend on the type(s) of card machine or ePOS system you choose.
 Here are the main options open to you:

 There are other card machine types that you pay a one-off fee for – basically you buy it, rather than hire it.
 They work in a similar way to a pay as you go mobile phone contract.
 Our version of this type of card machine is Barclaycard Anywhere.
 It’s a SIM-free, fully mobile and portable card machine which works by being connected to a smartphone or tablet.
 As with the fully mobile card machines (see above), these are for accepting card payments on the road and in different locations.
 To buy this machine is typically between £50 and £70.